 This Easy Baked Tofu with Sesame and Soy Sauce is delicious and also makes great leftovers!
-Use the Diet-Type Index to find more recipes like this one.
+Use Meatless Recipes to find more recipes like this one.

 I had such good success when I tried a recipe for stir-fried tofu, I vowed I would cook it again soon, so this is my second tofu adventure.
 The recipe is adapted from a basic recipe for baking tofu in Mark Bittman’s How to Cook Everything Vegetarian, and once again I was thrilled with how this turned out.
 If you’re a tofu novice (like me!) this has to be the easiest possible way to cook it, and with only three main ingredients, this is definitely perfect for the section in the recipe archives where I file recipes with five ingredients or less.

 Baked tofu will keep in the fridge for several days, and it’s a great addition to salads, stir-fries, or sauteed vegetables.
 Mark Bittman also recommends serving the baked tofu with some type of sauce, which would certainly be tasty.
 However, I brushed the tofu with the soy-sesame mixture several times while it cooked, and I thought this was delicious just as is.
 (I couldn’t resist sprinkling on a few black sesame seeds and thinly sliced green onions for the photos, but they’re definitely not essential.)
 I confess, I’ve been eating it as a snack, and it will probably disappear before I have a chance to try using it in a stir-fry or with veggies.